3DStreamingToolkit/docs-3dstk/index.md

 ### 1. Signaling server

 Our streaming solution is compatible with any standard WebRTC signalling implementation, however, in order to take advantage of multiple peers on one server and scaling features, we recommend [our signaling server](https://github.com/3DStreamingToolkit/signal-3dstk) implementation.
-The Deploy to Azure button will automatically spin up a sever on your subscription.
+The Deploy to Azure button will automatically spin up a server on your subscription.

 V1.3.0 onwards has full CORS support for running locally or in the cloud with http or https.
 Look at the [README and documentation](https://github.com/3DStreamingToolkit/signal-3dstk) on that page to see which extensions are available and supported.